Battery Attorney Los Angeles

 Aggravated battery is a "wobbler" offense, which means that it could be charged as a misdemeanor or felony.
 Penalties may include up to four years in prison and $10,000 in fines if you are convicted of a felony.

-Sexual Battery – California Penal Code § 243.4
+Los Angeles Sexual Battery Charges – California Penal Code § 243.4

-According to California Penal Code Section 243.4, sexual battery is defined as the unwanted touching of an intimate body part for sexual arousal, gratification or abuse.
+According to California Penal Code Section 243.4, sexual battery is defined as the unwanted touching of an intimate body part for sexual arousal, gratification, or abuse.
 Felony charges may apply if:

 - The victim was told that the touching was for medical purposes